asherp/hourly/docs/btcpayserver.md

 	pip install btcpay-python

-## Pairing
+### Pairing with BTCPay server

-Follow [these pairing instructions](https://github.com/btcpayserver/btcpay-python#creating-a-client-the-manual-way-not-necessary-if-you-used-the-easy-method-above) from the kind folks at `BTCPay Server`.
+Follow [these pairing instructions](https://github.com/btcpayserver/btcpay-python#creating-a-client-the-manual-way-not-necessary-if-you-used-the-easy-method-above) from the kind `BTCPay` developers.

 !!! note
     These instructions correspond to "The manual way" - we want to be able to create a btcpay client on-demand without storing it in a database.